SSWConsulting/SSW.Rules.Content/rules/do-you-know-roll-forward-or-roll-backward/rule.md

 - **Backward-Compatible Database Changes:** Database schema changes do not break the previous version's functionality.
   - **Scenario:** Adding a new table or column that does not interfere with existing database structures or application functionality.

-#### Rolling Forward
+#### Rolling Backward
-Rolling backward involves reverting to a previous stable version of the software after encountering issues with the new deployment.
+Rolling Backward involves reverting to a previous stable version of the software after encountering issues with the new deployment.
 This strategy aims to restore the system to a known good state.

 ##### Scenarios for Rolling Backward:
 - **Major Issues:** When the new deployment has significant bugs or performance issues that severely impact functionality.